-The most vulnerable part of your dog during the cold months are its nose and the pads on it paws.
-The chemicals in rock salt is a painful irritant to the pad on your dog's paws.
+The most vulnerable part of your dog during the cold months is its nose and the pads on its paws.
+The chemicals in rock salt are a painful irritant to the pad on your dog's paws.
 It is even worse when the rock salt gets lodged between their toes.
 Not only does this irritate their paws, but as they groom themselves trying to get it out, it can cause mouth irritations as well.
 It can also cause gastric irritations, making the dog very sick.

 Do you modify your dog's routine during the winter months?